What will I learn?

 • Principles and practices of landscape and garden design

 • Level 2 Certificate of Competence in Pedestrian Controlled Mowers

 • Level 2 Certificate of Competence in the Safe Use of Hedge Trimmers

 • Level 2 Certificate of Competence in the Safe Use of Ride on Mowers

 • Level 2 Certificate of Competence in the Safe Use of Pesticides

 What grades will I need?

-Two year course: Five GCSEs including Science, with Maths and English at grade C/4 or Level 2 at Merit level with the appropriate English and Maths qualifications.
+Two year course: five GCSEs including Science, with Maths and English at grade C/4 or relevant Level 2 at Merit level with the appropriate English and Maths qualifications.

 Where will it lead me?

 • FdSc and BSc courses in Horticulture or Garden Design